 peace out with kikagaku moyo, the new torchbearers of japanese psychedelia

 Back in the 60s and 70s, psych was big in Japan.
-Adopting the sound and style of western bands, they had the right idea but no gear, so to speak.
-Fast forward to today and with a sound that spans elements of 70s rock, folk, krautrock and classical Indian, Kikagaku Moyo ('geometric patterns' in Japanese) are the skilled five-piece making transportive music with the aim of freeing both the mind and body.
-In town for the London leg of their tour, we sit and eat apples with frontman Tomo Katsurada and drummer Go Kurosawa...
+Adopting the sound and style of western bands, Japanese groups had the right idea but no gear, so to speak.
+Fast forward to today and with a sound that spans elements of 70s rock, folk, krautrock, and classical Indian, Kikagaku Moyo (or "geometric patterns" in Japanese) are the skilled five-piece making transportive music with the aim of freeing both the mind and body.
+In town for the London leg of their tour, we sit and eat apples with frontman Tomo Katsurada and drummer Go Kurosawa.

 Hello Kikagaku Moyo!
 You're currently on tour.
 Which countries have had the best reactions to your music?

 G: America is crazy.
 People are super excited and drunk and not really listening.

 T: When we play in Japan it's the total opposite.

 G: In Japan you're not supposed to talk when somebody's playing.
 So it's good that we get people listening to us, but at the same time we get more nervous.